Drip Irrigation

 Consider taking your car to a Water Smart Car Wash.
 Remember, many local car washes recycle their water on-site and use it many times before draining it back into the sewer systems.
 These procedures help conserve water and protect local waterways by limiting the amount of soap and oil that flow untreated down storm drains into creeks.

-It is, however, requested that everyone reduce their outdoor irrigation as much as possible and to water only between the hours of 8 pm – 6 am, regardless of your irrigation method.
+It is suggested that everyone reduce their irrigation as much as possible and water only between the hours of 8 p.m. and 6 a.m.

-No over-watering (excessive water running off properties and onto sidewalks or gutters, or ponding of water on properties) is allowed, nor is watering allowed within 48 hours of measurable rain (1/8”).
+No over-watering (excessive water running off properties and onto sidewalks or gutters, or ponding of water on properties) is allowed.
+Prevent watering within 48 hours of measurable rain (1/8”).

 Turning off your irrigation, or significantly reducing your irrigation, is an easy way to have big water savings.
 If you are unable to stop irrigating your landscape, the following steps can help with reducing outdoor water use: